-We’re two months into the UK lockdown with some of us working ten to dozen, some feeling lonely, and others are simply unsure how to make use of this extra time at home.
+The UK has been in lockdown for quite some time now, with some of us working ten to dozen, some feeling lonely, and others are simply unsure how to make use of this extra time at home.
 For all of us though, we’re united in the hope that we will overcome the challenges that Covid-19 throws us.
 We’re focusing on forward planning to, not only prepare to get back to a bit of normality, but to develop ways to future proof the workplace for the safety of our employees, now, when we return to work, and if ever there’s another wave of the virus.

 But where do we begin to prepare for the unknown?
 Here are some of the things you could consider.